Kakifrucht/HalfminerSystem/README.md

         - Splash/Lingering potion throwing
       - Blocks commands
       - Prints message with remaining block time
+    - Allows other modules to check if a kill was farmed
     - Punishment doubles for every additional block
   - AntiXray
     - Counts players block breaks